2macs/ProjectPortfolio1/README.md

 ### Site Amenities section

 This section details the facilities available at the park, some background on the park and a list of park rules / guidelines.
 A potential visitor can see quite quickly if the site fulfils some or all of their travel needs.
+At the top of this section there are links to enable the visitor to navigate to and from different sections of this page.

 ![Landing page main image](assets/images/site-amenities.png)